 make

-with wildcard must sort the output of these commands before
+with the wildcard function, sort the output of these commands before using

 or $(shell find)